coveo/source.coveo.com/_posts/2016-01-13-the-story-behind-blitz-2016.md

 Another thing we wanted to do was to prevent open source Vindinium bots from working.
 This would ensure that lazy students wouldn’t simply copy a Github project and dominate all other teams.
 To do this, we modified most constants such as the cost of using a tavern, the life provided by a tavern and the damage done by heroes.
 We also added spikes, a new type of tile.
 Spikes can be passed through just like air but they deal damage to your hero.

 These changes allowed us to easily manage the Vindinium server (through our custom UI) and created a fun and diverse environment for the participants.
-Spikes added a surprisingly nice complexity to the game and lead to some interesting pathfinding strategies.
+Spikes added a surprisingly nice complexity to the game and led to some interesting pathfinding strategies.

 We also learned a lot while coding the challenge, this year we tackled with Scala, Akka, MongoDB, AWS, NodeJS, React and TypeScript.